 The evolution of IP and Ethernet aggregation solutions will be based in openness, disaggregation, and orchestration, allowing network complexity to be abstracted to a Software-Defined Networking (SDN) layer and keeping the subsets of IP protocols into the platforms leaner.
 This approach makes the network scalable, much more cost-effective, and future-proof.

 A good example is a technology called segment routing, which uses specific instructions to forward ‘packets’ of data between nodes over the shortest available route.
-With segment routing, the network no longer needs to maintain specific protocols for specific applications, allowing the convergence of multiple services on one single network.
+With segment routing, the network no longer needs to maintain specific protocols for specific applications, allowing the convergence of multiple services, such as Layer 2 VPN (L2VPN), Layer 3 VPN (L3VPN) and Ethernet VPN (EVPN) on one single network.

 Abstracting routing control in an IP and Ethernet aggregation network also introduces more sophisticated network analytics across the whole network, supporting better routing decisions based on real-time status reports.
 Centralized routing control also enables the ability to take advantage of cloud computing economics while hugely reducing the need for complex and costly processing capabilities on every routing node.

 A further benefit of converged IP and Ethernet aggregation networks that abstract routing control into the orchestration layer is that operators can deploy only the small subset of routing protocols they actually need to support their chosen services.
-This means the required processing power for each node is dramatically reduced, allowing operators to meet their needs with merchant silicon rather than the complex, costly ASICs typically used in IP routers today.
+This means only the specific application-driven routing protocol required for each node is used, allowing operators to meet their needs with merchant silicon rather than the complex, costly ASICs typically used in IP routers today.

 Converged IP and Ethernet aggregation also benefits from inbuilt optical scalability on demand.
-By taking advantage of seamless integration with the optical transport layer, 1G and 10G links can be upgraded to 100G, 200G, and 400G connections in minutes or hours, rather than days or months.
+By taking advantage of seamless integration with the optical transport layer, 1GbE 10GbE, 25GbE and 100GbE links and higher can be aggregated to 100GbE, 200GbE, and 400GbE connections in minutes or hours, rather than days or months.